Social Justice

 Military career

-Leftenant-Colon comes from a military family with six siblings joining the force.
-She was enamored by their service making it natural for her to follow in their footsteps.
+Leftenant-Colon comes from a military family, with six siblings who joined the force.
+Their service inspired her, making it natural for her to follow in their footsteps.

 She joined the Army Reserves in 1945, unable to get into the regular Army Nurse Corps because she was Black.